-As if phraseologies like ‘drug mafia’ or ‘movie mafia’ weren’t exciting the hipsters enough, that even a legally run business had to be suffixed with this dreaded jargon ‘mafia’!
-Flipkart we know is the ‘don’ of online shopping in India (only figuratively we mean, don’t you worry).
-But why and how did this term, mostly associated with crime, got associated with the most cherished Indian startup after all must be more interesting to find out.
+As if phraseologies like ‘drug mafia’ or ‘movie mafia’ weren’t exciting the hipsters enough that even a legally run business had to be suffixed with this dreaded jargon ‘mafia’!
+Flipkart, we know, is the ‘don’ of online shopping in India (only figuratively we mean, don’t you worry!).
+But do you want to know why and how did this term, mostly associated with crime, got associated with one of the most cherished Indian startups?

-This lingo was invented around 2007, for a set of former PayPal employees, who teamed up after quitting their jobs to ideate, fund & found leading tech companies of the world such as Tesla, Inc., LinkedIn, SpaceX, YouTube, Uber, Airbnb, Yelp et all making fortunes of money.
-Money talks – as they say – and it was sort of scream in this case because in just a few years, half a dozen of those tech-preneurs became billionaires.
-Quite a story isn’t it!
+This term was invented around 2007, to denote a set of former PayPal employees, who teamed up after quitting their jobs to ideate, fund, and found some of the leading tech companies of the world, such as Tesla, Inc., LinkedIn, SpaceX, YouTube, Uber, Airbnb, Yelp, etc., all of which eventually made huge fortunes.

-So obviously when a bunch of former Flipkart-ians aka ‘Flipsters’ did the same i.e. build bold tech startups employing their innovative ideas & investing their genius selves, they were called ‘Flipkart Mafia’.
-Yeah!
-Lot many of them were millionaires soon after, if you were wondering.
+Destiny worked in similar ways even with Flipkart, whose ex-employees continued to form new businesses and startups.
+Therefore, when a bunch of former Flipkart-ians aka ‘Flipsters’ did the same, i.e., build bold tech startups by deploying their innovative ideas and investing their genius selves, they were called ‘Flipkart Mafia’.

 No wonder so many of its employees went on to become successful entrepreneurs, he adds.
 Apart from that, he also claims that Flipkart has a very open culture.
 One which weighs ideas above ranks.
 Also a deeply engineering technology driven outlook which searches for knack for problem solving as a major quality in its people.
 No doubt such an ambience bred quite a few notable founders & their inventive startups.
 Let’s take a look.

-Not all dreams come true but Flipkart mafia has more than a few great ones
+Not all dreams come true but the Flipkart mafia has more than a few great ones.

-It is not us who are proclaiming it merely out of some ‘new India / startup India’ themed optimism, nor it is the govt of India published data which says so but market, businesses and direct customers & consumers who have placed their faith in these tech startups founded, funded or supported by Flipkart mafia (Flipsters).
-List is long, so we picked some of the most talked about.
+It is not us who are proclaiming it merely out of some ‘new India / startup India-themed optimism', nor it is the published data from the Govt. of India, but the market, businesses, and direct customers and consumers, who have placed their faith in these tech startups founded, funded or supported by Flipkart mafia (Flipsters) that says so.
+The list is long, so we picked some of the most talked-about companies.

-Udaan was founded by former Flipkart employees Amod Malviya, Sujeet Kumar, Vaibhav Gupta, this startup perfectly fits its name ‘Udaan’.
-That is to say, Udaan gives wings to millions of entrepreneurs running India’s micro, small & medium size enterprises that are blood & bone of Indian economy.
+Udaan was founded by ex-employees of Flipkart employees, Amod Malviya, Sujeet Kumar, Vaibhav Gupta, this startup perfectly fits its name ‘Udaan’.
+That is to say, Udaan gives wings to millions of entrepreneurs running India’s micro, small and medium-sized enterprises that are the blood and bone of the Indian economy.

-It is one of the largest Business-to-Business (B2B) e-commerce platform connecting retailers, traders, wholesalers, manufacturers, importers etc. Utilizing the power of internet.
-Using Udaan businesses can,
+It is one of the largest Business-to-Business (B2B) e-commerce platforms connecting retailers, traders, wholesalers, manufacturers, importers etc. with the power of the internet.

-- Buy and sell on their own terms while payments, security & logistics are handled by the company;
+- Buy and sell on their own terms while the payments, security and logistics are handled by the company.

-- Grow and discover by accessing new regions & markets;
+- Grow and discover by accessing new regions and markets.

-- Connect in their own language with prospective buyers/sellers via personalised real-time chat facility.
-Thus it makes doing business easy, convenient and also efficient.
+- Connect in their own language with prospective buyers/sellers via a personalized real-time chat facility.
+Thus, it makes doing business easy, convenient and also efficient.

-Navi Technologies is an emerging Unicorn that taps into the immense potential of BFSI (banking, financial services & insurance) sector having created a lending app which gives paperless personal/home loans to consumers with click of buttons.
+Navi Technologies is an emerging unicorn, which taps into the immense potential of the BFSI (banking, financial services, and insurance) sector, having created a lending app that offers paperless personal/home loans to consumers with just a few clicks.

-Navi Technologies is founded by Flipkart founder Sachin Bansal, conceptualized by him right after Walmart bought Flipkart in Dec 2018.
-Having raised a $500+M in 5 rounds of funding by 14 investors in just 2 years.
+Navi Technologies is founded by Flipkart founder, Sachin Bansal, conceptualized by him right after Walmart bought Flipkart in Dec 2018.
+Having raised $500+ million in 5 rounds of funding by 14 investors in just 2 years.
 It sure has vital investor confidence.

 Having the privilege to witness India’s growth story so closely Burzin Engineer, Rahul Chari, Sameer Nigam have certainly made something to be extremely proud of!